pliancy/guru-cli/README.md

 A NodeJS based CLI tool for doing useful things against the Guru KB (<https://getguru.com>)

-**_Note: This project is still a work in progress.
-It is currently in active development.
-Use at your own risk!_**
+**_Note: This tool is an open source project that is not officially supported by Guru.
+Use at your own risk._**

 This tool was made by us at Pliancy to augment the Guru administration experience.
 We hope it's useful to others as well!